Windos/blog/content/blog/crouton-headers.md

 In general, given that these toasts are created using PowerShell, I consider the AppId the perfect way of defining which script or process generated the toast.
 Headers give you a way of separating toasts generated via different “channels” within a script or process.

-As a practical example of this, consider a script that [checks for new questions on Stack Overflow.](https://king.geek.nz/2017/03/20/crouton-stackwatch/) Unlike the previous example of this, let’s assume that you want to keep track of more than one tag.
+As a practical example of this, consider a script that [checks for new questions on Stack Overflow.](https://king.geek.nz/2017/03/20/crouton-stackwatch/) Unlike the previous example of this, let's assume that you want to keep track of more than one tag.
 Headers will allow you to keep these questions organized.

 {{< figure src="/2018/05/stackwatcher.png" >}}